pyOpenSci/pyopensci.github.io/_posts/2024-03-01-pyos-newsletter-march-2024.md

 ## :tada: Congratulations, Leah!

 Leah Wasser also received a [Better Scientific Software (BSSw) fellowship](https://bssw.io/pages/bssw-fellowship-program) to create lessons around collaborative open science using GitHub.
-The courses are currently in development, and we'll be sure to let you know once they're ready for registration!
+We plan to turn the lessons into online workshops.
+We'll be sure to let you know once they're ready for registration!

 [BSSw](https://bssw.io/) provides a central hub for the community to address pressing challenges in software productivity, quality, and sustainability.